 With all eyes on the pandemic and so many global opinions, it can be challenging to know what is really going on inside your local hospital walls.
 Linguava CEO David Brackett had the opportunity to sit down and talk with Courtney Ferris, an ICU nurse at Salem Health hospital, about her perspective and experience working during COVID-19.

-Courtney Ferris’ BIO (in her own words): I graduated from OHSU’s Nursing Program in 2013 and shortly thereafter started my career at Salem Health Hospital in the ICU.
+Courtney Ferris’ Bio (in her own words): I graduated from OHSU’s Nursing Program in 2013 and shortly thereafter started my career at Salem Health Hospital in the ICU.
 I have multiple roles within the ICU.
-I work at the bedside, as a resource for the unit, and a charge nurse.
+I work at the bedside, as a resource for the unit, and as a charge nurse.
 My favorite thing about our unit is the diverse patient population we serve.
 It has helped expand my knowledge tenfold and I learn something new every day.

 Q: What are the most common types of appointments you are seeing in the ICU?

-A: Unlike most ICU’s we are a mixed unit so we care for medical, surgical, trauma, neurological, and cardiac patients; Patients as young as 15 and as old as 100+.
+A: Unlike most ICU’s we are a mixed unit so we care for medical, surgical, trauma, neurological, and cardiac patients; patients as young as 15 and as old as 100+.

 The types of patients wax and wane depending on the season too (i.e. during the Fall-Winter months we see more respiratory type patient’s due to flu season and other viral illnesses).